okrauskopf/Flsun_V400/README.md

 - All speeds now automatically get values derived from the main printing speed instead of fixed individual values.
 Next step is to take the speed values from the filaments so TPU or PLA and so on to get speeds correctly adjusted automatically.
 - Three walls instead of two
 - Added 0.1mm elephant foot compensation
 - The first extruder move from home is down to the edge of bed instead of center, changed in the start code

+Nothing else is changed from the original Flsun stock file you received on the USB stick.

 Thanks to everyone contributing info for the V400!!

+## More info

+For further info check out Guilouz very thorough guide https://github.com/Guilouz/Klipper-Flsun-Speeder-Pad